nspcc-dev/neofs-s3-gw/docs/authmate.md

 ## Obtainment of a secret access key

-You can get a secret access key associated with access key ID by obtaining a secret stored on the NeoFS network.
-Here example of providing one password (for `wallet.json`) via env variable and other (for `gate-wallet.json`) interactively:
+You can get a secret access key associated with an access key ID by obtaining a secret stored on the NeoFS network.
+Here is an example of providing one password (for `wallet.json`) via env variable and the other (for `gate-wallet.json`) interactively:

 ```
  $ AUTHMATE_WALLET_PASSPHRASE=some-pwd \